-"Universal Design the is design and composition of an environment so that it can be accessed, understood, and used to the greatest extent possible by all people regardless of their age, size, ability, or disability."
+Design is "Universal the design and composition of an environment so that it can be accessed, understood, and used to the greatest extent possible by all people regardless of their age, size, ability, or disability."
 Furthermore, an environment and any component of that environment should be designed to meet the needs of all the people who wish to use it.
-This is not a special requirement, for the benefit of only a minority population.
-It is the fundamental condition of good design.
+This is not a special requirement, for the benefit of only a minority of the population.
+It is a fundamental condition of good design.
 (Centre for Excellence in Universal Design)